Crimson Skies: High Road to Revenge: Multiplayer and Xbox Live

-A player's online ranking for High Road to Revenge is determined by his or her win or loss record according to Crimson Skies Xbox Live scoring system.
-The scoring system is designed to allow players to earn more points by shooting down higher-ranked enemies or by winning games against more powerful teams.
+A player's online ranking in High Road to Revenge is based on their performance record, which includes wins and losses as per the Crimson Skies' Xbox Live scoring system.
+This system incentivizes players to earn higher points by defeating higher-ranked opponents or by achieving victories against stronger teams.
 The scoring system also credits players who play matches to completion, intended to punish players who "drop" out of an online match they are losing.

 In addition, Microsoft released free downloadable content for the game during 2003 and 2004 via Xbox Live.
-This additional content has included new planes, multiplayer game maps, and the following two multiplayer game modes:
+This additional content has included new planes, multiplayer game maps, voice chat, and the following two multiplayer game modes: